ThomasBrazier/evolsv/README.md

 ## Installing the pipeline

-The following dependencies must be installed before launching the pipeline :
+The following dependencies must be installed before launching the pipeline:
 * conda
 * snakemake